starknet-io/starknet-docs/website/docs/Contracts/contract-storage.md

 ## Storage Layout

-Contract storage is a persistent storage space where you can read, write, modify, and persist data.
+The contract's storage is a persistent storage space where you can read, write, modify, and persist data.
 The storage is a map with $2^{251}$ slots, where each slot is a felt which is initialized to 0.

 ## Storage Low Level Functions